Transferring data from one sheet to another

 - Transferring data from one sheet to another

-- How to automatically transfer data from one sheet to another in excel - Guide
+- How to transfer ff id from facebook to google - Guide

 rizvisa1